Island Veterans of the Civil War / America's 1st Amphibious Assault of the Civil War

 Today, Dare County continues to thrive as a popular tourist destination, attracting visitors with its beautiful beaches, outdoor recreational activities, and historical sites.
 The area's history, including the mystery of the Lost Colony, remains an important part of its identity, celebrated through various cultural events and attractions.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Dare County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Dare County, North Carolina.

 • 1584 - Sir Walter Raleigh sends an expedition to Roanoke Island, making Dare County the birthplace of English colonization in America.